 - a.
 Languages likely to be encountered and the number or proportion of LEP persons in the eligible service population likely to be affected by the program, activity, or service. - b.
-Frequency with which LEP individuals come into contact with MTA programs, activities and services. - c.
+Frequency with which LEP individuals encounter MTA programs, activities, and services. - c.
 Importance of the program, activity, or service provided by MTA to LEP individual's lives. - d.
 Resources needed to provide effective language assistance and costs.